 The cost of your print or virtual surgical plan may be covered.

-In collaboration with the departments of Radiology and Surgery, the Center for Medical Innovation has established a grant program to cover the cost of all prints and virtual surgical plans for clinical cases, research and medical education teaching purposes.
+In collaboration with the departments of Radiology, Surgery and Pediatrics (with support from Children’s Miracle Network), the Center for Medical Innovation has established a grant program to cover the cost of all prints and virtual surgical plans for clinical cases, research and medical education teaching purposes.
 The grant program will pay for approximately the first 300 qualifying requests.
 If your request does not qualify for the grant program, a reasonable quote will be established and shared with you for approval.

 Jump to topic